i-anuragmishra/Adrishta-Hackathon-Template/README.md

 An overview of:
 * What technologies/versions were used
+        The Technoogies used here are:
+         * Flutter : For development of the App so the app can be deployed for both IOS and Android
+         * Fire base is used to store result of the Voting and Save voters identity.

 * Setup/Installations required to run the solution
+     * Run the APK provided in any android devive running Android 9 or later. or IOS 11 or later.

 * Instructions to run the submitted code
+     * Initialise code in Andoid studio and Create the apk .

 ### Screenshots
 #### Login Page: